-The target language version of SNOMED CT® should reflect the national linguistic rules, and health and social care staff should recognize the preferred terms from their daily activities.
+The target language version of SNOMED CT® should reflect established national linguistic rules, and, health and social care staff should recognize the preferred terms used in their daily activities.
 Well maintained linguistic guidelines are the prerequisite for a high quality translation, and the use of linguistic guidelines are therefore prescriptive for everyone in the translation process.
-The first version of the linguistic guidelines should be ready well in time for the first education session for translators, reviewers and editors.
-The framework and the content of the linguistic guidelines are described in the Guidelines for translation of SNOMED CT® [1].
+An initial version of the linguistic guidelines should be ready in advance of the first education session for translators, reviewers and editors.
+The framework and the content of the linguistic guidelines are described in the "Guidelines for translation of SNOMED CT®".

-2.5 Identifying quality indicators
+2.5 Identifying quality characteristics